-Execution of the volume licensing agreement by Customer includes execution of this Attachment 2, which is countersigned by Microsoft Corporation.
+Execution of the volume licensing agreement by Customer includes execution of this Attachment 1, which is countersigned by Microsoft Corporation.
+This Attachment 1 is in addition to Microsoft’s execution of the 2021 Standard Contractual Clauses.
+In the case of any inconsistency between this Attachment 1 and the 2021 Standard Contractual Clauses, the inconsistency shall be resolved so as to provide an adequate level of data protection for the Customer Data, Professional Services Data, and Personal Data under applicable law.
 In countries where regulatory approval is required for use of the Standard Contractual Clauses, the Standard Contractual Clauses cannot be relied upon under European Commission 2010/87/EU (of February 2010) to legitimize export of data from the country, unless Customer has the required regulatory approval.

-Beginning May 25, 2018 and thereafter, references to various Articles from the Directive 95/46/EC in the Standard Contractual Clauses below will be treated as references to the relevant and appropriate Articles in the GDPR.
+Beginning May 25, 2018, and thereafter, references to various Articles from the Directive 95/46/EC in the Standard Contractual Clauses below will be treated as references to the relevant and appropriate Articles in the GDPR.

 For the purposes of Article 26(2) of Directive 95/46/EC for the transfer of personal data to processors established in third countries which do not ensure an adequate level of data protection, Customer (as data exporter) and Microsoft Corporation (as data importer, whose signature appears below), each a “party,” together “the parties,” have agreed on the following Contractual Clauses (the “Clauses” or “Standard Contractual Clauses”) in order to adduce adequate safeguards with respect to the protection of privacy and fundamental rights and freedoms of individuals for the transfer by the data exporter to the data importer of the personal data specified in Appendix 1.